tractorjuice/WardleyMapping4Startups/lesson_plan_markdown/lesson_plan_31_Initial_business_model_and_challenges.md

 **Resources Used:** Assessment rubric, reflection prompts

 ## Assessment Methods
-- {'type': 'Formative', 'description': 'Observation of group discussions and map creation process', 'alignment': 'Assesses ability to apply Wardley Mapping concepts in real-time'}
+* **Formative**: Observation of group discussions and map creation process (Alignment: Assesses ability to apply Wardley Mapping concepts in real-time)
-- {'type': 'Summative', 'description': 'Creation of a Wardley Map and pivot proposal for a given business scenario', 'alignment': 'Evaluates comprehensive understanding and application of learned concepts'}
+* **Summative**: Creation of a Wardley Map and pivot proposal for a given business scenario (Alignment: Evaluates comprehensive understanding and application of learned concepts)

 ## Differentiation Strategies
-- {'learner_group': 'Experienced strategists', 'strategies': 'Provide more complex scenarios and encourage deeper analysis of market dynamics'}
+* **Experienced strategists**: Provide more complex scenarios and encourage deeper analysis of market dynamics
-- {'learner_group': 'Novice entrepreneurs', 'strategies': 'Offer additional guidance on business model components and mapping basics'}
+* **Novice entrepreneurs**: Offer additional guidance on business model components and mapping basics

 ## Extension Activities
-- Apply Wardley Mapping to participants' own business challenges
+* Apply Wardley Mapping to participants' own business challenges
-- Conduct a mini-research project on successful pivots in their industry
+* Conduct a mini-research project on successful pivots in their industry
-- Create a Wardley Map-based presentation for stakeholders
+* Create a Wardley Map-based presentation for stakeholders

 ## Additional Resources
-- Simon Wardley's book 'Wardley Maps'
+* Simon Wardley's book 'Wardley Maps'
-- Online Wardley Mapping communities and forums
+* Online Wardley Mapping communities and forums
-- Case studies of successful pivots in various industries
+* Case studies of successful pivots in various industries